 - a.
 General Rule.
 Any student dismissed for poor scholarship who was not reinstated immediately following dismissal shall not be readmitted to Widener University Delaware Law School unless the Assistant Dean has determined that the requirements have been satisfied. - b.
 Application for Readmission.
-A former student may apply for readmission to the Law School at any time after the end of the two year period beginning on the date notice of dismissal.
-Application for readmission must be submitted to the Graduate, International, Compliance, and Legal Studies (GICLS) Office of the Law School by the deadline established for admissions applications established by the Graduate, International, Compliance, and Legal Studies (GICLS) Office for the year in question. - c.
+A former student may apply for readmission to the Law School at any after the date of the notice of dismissal.
+Application for readmission must be submitted to the c.
 Cause for Readmission.
 An applicant for readmission must establish in the application for readmission that the nature of the applicant's work, activities or studies during the period following dismissal indicates a stronger potential for law study than that which existed upon dismissal.